Notes to the Statement of Income and Expenses

 Total costs of fundraising

 War Child aims to keep its percentage for management and administration below 4 per cent.
-In 2018 it reached 4 per cent, which is similar to 2017 despite necessary expenses for new systems.
-In the coming years War Child strives to further decrease this percentage, since operational excellence and efficiency are an important part of its strategic objectives.
+In 2019 it reached 3 per cent, while in 2018 it was 4 per cent due to necessary expenses for new systems.
+In the coming years War Child strives to keep this percentage as low as possible, since operational excellence and efficiency are an important part of its strategic objectives.
 It is however difficult to compare the ratios of organisations that have a different group structure and that implement very diverse types of activities.

 Exchange rate differences